 XenServer supports up to 16 physical NIC ports.
-These may be bonded to create up to 8 logical network bonds, with a limit of 4 NICs per bond.
+These NICs can be bonded to create up to 8 logical network bonds.
+Each bond can include up to 4 NICs.

 How many virtual processors (vCPUs) can XenServer allocate to a VM?